 - Irritation from chemical products

-Zinc oxide is a very common active ingredient in commercial and prescription diaper rash creams (including Aveeno Baby products and Johnson & Johnson creams).
+Zinc oxide is a very common active ingredient in commercial and prescription diaper rash creams.
 Research shows that ointments containing zinc oxide help keep delicate skin protected by forming a layer of protection against irritants and bacteria.
-In the case of diaper rash, zinc can be used frequently even of delicate skin to lower inflammation.
-(8)
+In the case of diaper rash, zinc can be used frequently even for delicate skin to lower inflammation.

-Certain studies have found that ointments containing around 5 percent zinc oxide can even be used to lower symptoms of irritation in infants with irritant diaper dermatitis (IDD) caused from diarrhea.
-(9) Creams that contain no added fragrance or dyes are best for treating rashes, including mild or severe diaper rash, and preventing worsened symptoms.
+Certain studies have found that ointments containing around 5 percent zinc oxide can even be used to lower symptoms of irritation in infants with irritant diaper dermatitis caused by diarrhea.
+Creams that contain no added fragrance or dyes are best for treating rashes, including mild or severe diaper rash, and preventing worsened symptoms.

 4. Helps Prevent Bacterial Infections